-- What drives increasing ALAN emissions around the world? - How is night sky brightness changing on global scales? - · How bright is the night sky worldwide on cloudy nights?
+- · What drives increasing ALAN emissions around the world? - How is night sky brightness around the world changing on regional scales? - · How bright is the night sky worldwide on cloudy - Which lighting interventions are most effective in reducing skyglow?

 Ecological Impacts